Kintyre/ksconf/docs/source/intro.rst

 - Merge or separate configuration files
 - Git pre-commit hook for validation
 - Git post-checkout hook for workflow automation
-- Send .conf stanzas to a REST endpoint (Splunk Cloud or no file sytem access)
+- Send .conf stanzas to a REST endpoint (Splunk Cloud or no file system access)